 Addition, subtraction, multiplication and division precede algebraic concepts.
 Reading even the simplest of musical notation requires several mental skills that your child, depending on their age, may or may not have in place.

-Piano Intellectual Skills And Riddles
+Intellectual Skills And Riddles of the Piano

 1. You must have a firm grasp on the abstract idea (and execution) of left and right, including left and right hands.
 2. You must be able to order symbols and events, sometimes horizontally (sequentially) and sometimes vertically (simultaneously.)